TomShacham/http4js/README.md

 ## To dos

-- reversible routing
-  - what happens if names conflict?
-  - what if multiple handlers match by path
 - zipkin tracing
-  - build collector
   - generate bytes not a math random string
   - support sampled and debug
-  - docs
+  - docs, visualise a trace
   - pull out into a module
+- reversible routing
+  - what happens if names conflict?
+  - what if multiple handlers match by path
+- client side httpclient (from stu)
 - streaming
 - generalise routing to an interface, use totallylazy to implement new types of routing

 ## Running HTTPS Server tests